 If you prefer a dress for Fall Festivals, I love the look of a long shirt dress, especially if it’s denim.

 For summer dresses and maxi dresses, the Target women’s department is usually my go-to.

 But I also found a distressed denim shirt dress for under $25.

 I’m diametrically opposed to this open-toed boot phenomenon.
 Any boot that you see me rocking is a full boot.
 I found an incredibly comfortable pair when I found Crocs boots.
 I also have large calves which make it darn there impossible to wear knee-high boots.

 These Crocs were perfect for the wedge heel.
 I could walk for miles in these boots with no complaints.
 These are definitely on my must-wear list when we head to the Taste of Atlanta event.

 You can also wear them under pants to look like shoes if you’d like.

 Bags & Totes

 For Fall festivals and any outing with your family the idea of going bag-free is not realistic.
 I long for those old days when I could leave the house with my keys, cell phone and a $20 for an entire day.
 I use my Michael Kors bag for work-related events, but I don’t want to bring it out to a huge public event.
-I found this $79.99 Versace signature tote bag that comes in red, black and blue.
+Here are some reasonably priced and high-end leather totes.